 #2-Don't Be Fooled By Salesman!
 Over the many years I've been pouring water in the Inipi, I have noticed many people making a living on spirituality.
 I'm at a lost myself to tell the good from the bad all the time.
 However, Uncle and I have discussed many times that these people seem to use the same phrases as if to justify their personal agenda.
 Phrases like," I'm providing a service."
 Or " I deserve to be compensated."

 It is easy to find these people, for they make themselves readily available to the public, as all salesmen do.
 I myself recently viewed 3 separate documentary / sales pitch videos, offered of all places on Netflix in the documentary category.
 Most of these people claim to be medicine men or medicine women with large followings, But I found not one of them to be trustworthy or truthful.
-When I checked with our Elders on the reservation, I was informed that no
+When I checked with our Elders on the reservation, I was informed that no Spiritual Leader (medicine man or medicine woman) would ever make such videos, much less offer them on Netflix.
+One of these so called " medicine women" I discovered was not even a member of the tribe she had claimed in her video.
+But was in fact simply married to a Lakota and was actually a white woman claiming pure Native heritage.

 Uncle has told me many times," Books, videos, TV, all that.
 Throw it away.
 Follow your heart.
 No book can show you this.
 If you want to learn, pray.
 If you need answers, pray.
 If you need something, pray, and it will come to you."
 As my own experience has taught me, uncle is always right.
 Which brings me to number three